AGilbertDev/Simple-Restaurant-Website/README.md

 # basic-restaurant
-A basic restaurant ordering website using vanilla javascript.
+A basic restaurant website using vanilla javascript.